abijay440/country-exchange-rate/README.md

       ```
       DB_HOST=your-database-host
       DB_PORT=your-database-port
-      DB_USER=your-database-user
+      DB_USER=your-database-username
       DB_PASSWORD=your-database-password
       DB_NAME=your-database-name
       DB_SSL_CA=ca.pem
       PORT=3000
       ```

     - Save the CA certificate provided by your database provider into a file named `ca.pem` in the root of the project.
+For deployment purposes, you should enter all these in the secrets.

+5. **Setup the database tables with the schema data:**

+    - Make sure mysql is installed.
+    - Run the following command to create the necessary tables:

+    ```bash
+    mysql --host=your-database-host --port=your-database-port --user=your-username -password=your-password --database=your-database-name < database.sql
+    ```

+  6. **Run test to confirm all is properly set**
+     ```bash
+    npm test
+    ```

 ## API Usage